spdobest/JavaScriptWorld/INTERVIEW.md

 A variable declared with ***let*** keyword has a scope only with in that block.
 So,
 ***let*** has a Block Scope.
 The variable declared with ***var*** be hoisted	The variable declared with ‘let’ be hoisted

+**50.What are all the best practices for writing JavaScript Code?
+How do you write better code?**

+This has many different answers.
+Some of the best ways are:

+1. Always initialize the variables before you use them.
+2. Always use === equals instead of ==.
+3. Wrapping code that could thrown errors at run time and feature-based code in try...catch block.
+4. Don’t pollute global scope and don’t use global variables.
+5. Always use "use strict";.
+6. Use lint tools to validate JavaScript code and avoid any potential risks.
+7. Wrap your code in an anonymous function or Immediately Invoked Function Expressions (IIFE), so that it will affect the global scope.
+8. Give clear name for variables and functions.
+9. Give comments wherever needed so that the other developer understands the code better.
+10. Place all your scripts at end.
+11. Reduce DOM manipulations and if you need to add large dom elements by script, use document.createDocumentFragment.

+**51. What is ECMAScript 6?
+What are the new features?**

+ECMAScript was created to standardize JavaScript.
+The latest standardized JavaScript version is called ECMAScript 6 also known as ECMAScript 2015.
+ES6 includes the following new features:
+**arrow function
+Template strings
+rest and spread operators
+Symbols data type
+Promises
+generators**

+**52.What is Ajax?**

+AJAX stands for Asynchronous JavaScript And XML.
+AJAX’s most appealing characteristic is its “asynchronous” nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.
+In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
+It can send and receive information in various formats, including JSON, XML, HTML, and text files.
+The two major features of AJAX allow you to do the following:
+***Make requests to the server without reloading the page
+Receive and work with data from the server***